📊 How We Test & Score

 📘 Buyer’s Guide

 Not every water filter is built the same.
 Some are tuned for speed and convenience, others for deep contaminant removal.
-We tested five top systems across every category — pitcher, under-sink inline, countertop RO, under-sink RO, and whole-house carbon — so you can see how they actually compare in daily use.
+We tested eight top systems across every category — pitcher, under-sink inline, countertop RO, under-sink RO, and whole-house carbon — so you can see how they actually compare in daily use.

 Our evaluations focused on: